Chapter 4: Phonology

 Modality differences in phonological rules

-Finally, we might wonder whether signed languages also have phonological rules like those we find in spoken languages, since they have fundamentally different modalities.
+Finally, we might wonder whether signed languages have phonological rules like those we find in spoken languages, considering they have fundamentally different modalities.
 In some sense, signed languages do have phonological rules, but not quite in the same way that spoken languages do.
 Phonological rules in spoken languages are typically fully productive, which means they apply to every word that satisfies the target and environment.
 So French devoicing of sonorants applies to absolutely every single sonorant that is in the correct environment; there are no exceptions.

 But signed languages do not seem to have these kinds of productive phonological rules.
 There are many theories why this might be the case.
 Perhaps it is because signed languages do not have levels of analysis equivalent to phonemes or phones.
 There are parameters (handshape, movement, etc.) and syllable-like structures, but maybe there is nothing in between.
 A combination of phonetic properties in signed languages yields a syllable or even an entire sign, while in a spoken language, a combination of phonetic properties just yields a phone.
 This may mean that there simply is not the right kind of phonological unit to be targeted by phonological rules in signed languages the way we have seen for spoken languages.